aws-samples/aws-iot-securetunneling-localproxy/README.md

 There are additional fine-grained settings to control the behavior of the local proxy.
 These settings are unlikely to need to be changed, and unless necessary should be kept at their default values.

-Running `./localproxy --export-settings-json lpsettings.json` will produce a file named `lpsettings.json` containing the default values for all settings.
+Running `./localproxy --export-default-settings lpsettings.json` will produce a file named `lpsettings.json` containing the default values for all settings.
 Example contents:

 ```
 {